marijnh/Eloquent-JavaScript/19_paint.md

 # Project: A Paint Program

-{{quote {author: "Joan Miro,"}
+{{quote {author: "Joan Miro", chapter: true}

 I look at the many colors before me.
 I look at my blank canvas.
 Then, I try to apply colors like words that shape poems, like notes that shape music.

 quote}}